 We have the experience and resources to handle each step listed below in a drunk driver accident case.

 We know you’re already struggling and trying to recover from the accident.
 You won’t have to worry about the legal aspects of your case.
 We’ll take care of everything for you.
 We use aggressive tactics to pursue a financial award that compensates accident victims for their total damages.

 Our Charlotte drunk driver accident lawyers have experience working on insurance claims and bringing cases to court.
 We never back down from a fight, and we’ll work hard to recover the maximum compensation you deserve.
 You can feel confident knowing our team won’t let anything fall through the cracks.
 Each case we take is a priority to us.
 We always create an effective plan to reach our clients’ goals.

-At DeMayo Law Offices, LLP, we believe in holding people accountable for their actions.
+At DeMayo Law Offices, Your North Carolina Law Firm™, we believe in holding people accountable for their actions.
 Drunk driving is dangerous.
 We’ll pursue justice and hold the other party liable for the harm they caused.
 We’ll make sure you receive the compensation you need to recover from your injuries and move forward with your life.

 If you’re already struggling financially because of the damages you incurred, you can breathe a sigh of relief when you hire us.
 We take cases on contingency, which means you won’t have to pay upfront fees or costs.
 We don’t collect legal fees unless we win the case.
 If we don’t win, you won’t have to pay us.

-If you were the victim of a car crash caused by a drunk driver, call DeMayo Law Offices, LLP at (704) 333-1000 to schedule your free consultation with one of our Charlotte car accident lawyers.
+If you were the victim of a car crash caused by a drunk driver, a Charlotte car accident lawyer can help you.
+Call DeMayo Law Offices at (704) 333-1000 to schedule your free consultation.